Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *The identification of all entities composing this entity.
 The subordinates attribute identifies the "composed of" relationship for an entity.
 This information is used to trace requirements to design entities and to identify parent/child structural relationships through a design subject.*

 #### 5.3.3 Example Languages
+*UML component diagrams (see OMG [B28]) cover this viewpoint.
+The simplest graphical technique used to describe functional system decomposition is a hierarchical decomposition diagram; such diagram can be used together with natural language descriptions of purpose and function for each entity, such as is provided by IDEF0 (IEEE Std 1320.1-1998 [B18]), the Structure Chart (Yourdon and Constantine [B38]), and the HIPO Diagram.
+Run-time composition can also use structured diagrams (Page-Jones [B29]).*

 ### 5.4 Logical Viewpoint
 #### 5.4.1 Design Concerns
 #### 5.4.2 Design Elements